-Prerequisite: IASP 601 and program director's approval
+Prerequisite: IASP 600 and program director's approval

-This course will provide a culminating experience under the guidance of the thesis advisor.
-The main objective is to refine and complete the research done in Master Thesis I and submit the work to a journal or conference and complete the final thesis defense.
+Designs and implements an in-depth thesis under the supervision of a faculty member or a group of faculty members.
+The thesis will provide a culminating experience under the guidance of the thesis advisor.
+The main objective is to refine and complete the research done in IASP 600 and submit the work to a journal or conference and complete the final thesis defense.
 3 credits.